githubhosting/NoteRep/README.md

 ### 🤖 Smart Assistance
 - **NoteRepBot**: AI-powered study assistant for instant academic help
+- **Chat Feature**: Connect with peers for real-time discussions and collaboration
 - **ExamRoastBot**: Fun and motivational bot for exam preparation
 - **ComplimentBot**: Boosts student morale with timely encouragement
 - **RoastBot**: Adds humor to study sessions with witty interactions